sundoug01/darey.io_projects-/project7_Devops_tooling_website_solution.md

 Grant permission to webaccess user on tooling database to do anything only from the webservers subnet cidr

 ```
-grant all privileges on tooling.* to 'webaccess'@subnet';
+grant all privileges on tooling.* to 'webaccess'@'subnet cidr';
 ```

-# Step 3 — Prepare the Web Servers
+# Step 3 — Prepare the Web Servers (3 Redhat ec2 instances)
-We need to make sure that our Web Servers can serve the same content from shared storage solutions, in our case – NFS Server and MySQL database.
+Need to ensure that the Web Servers can serve the same content from shared storage solutions, in this case – NFS Server and MySQL database.
 You already know that one DB can be accessed for reads and writes by multiple clients.
 For storing shared files that our Web Servers will use – we will utilize NFS and mount previously created Logical Volume lv-apps to the folder where Apache stores files to be served to the users (/var/www).
 >
 Configure NFS client (this step must be done on all three servers)